pypi-diff/old/README.md

 Projects with artifacts > 10 MB are ignored and some "special cases" are not handled yet: no guarantee that all packages are tracked.

+Changes are pushed to this repository until it reaches some magic limits.

 Requirements: podman

 ```